-It was doña Rosa Real Mateo (1900−80) who invented the method of burnishing the barro negro with quartz stones for the distinctive shine.
-Her family alfarería (potters’ workshop) is now the biggest in the village, and they will demonstrate the process to anyone who asks.
+It was doña Rosa Real Mateo (1900−80) who invented the method of burnishing barro negro with quartz stones for the distinctive shine.
+Her family alfarería (potters’ workshop) is now the biggest in the village, and they demonstrate the process to visitors after 4pm.
 The pieces are hand-molded by an age-old technique that uses two saucers functioning as a rudimentary potter’s wheel.
 They are fired in pit kilns and turn black from smoke and from the iron oxide in the clay.

-The workshop doubles up as a shop and is also something of a museum.
+The workshop, a short walk east of the highway, doubles as a shop and is also something of a museum.
 It's well worth visiting, even if you have no intention of buying.